rankutah/blog/sites/rank-utah/content/_index.md

 ## Small Agency ✅

 ### 1. Personal Service & Better Results
-You work directly with me, the person building your site.
-This direct line means better collaboration, a clearer focus on your business goals, and a final product that actually brings in leads.
+Work directly with a dedicated expert who builds your site.
+This direct line means better collaboration, a clearer focus on your business goals, and a final product that brings in leads.

 ### 2. Custom-Built for Performance
 Your site is built from the ground up to be fast, lightweight, and perfectly tailored to your needs.
 No bloated templates or unnecessary features that slow you down.

 ### 3. Dedicated Ongoing Support
 Need an update?
-Call, text, or email me directly.
-You get responsive, ongoing support from the same person who knows your project inside and out.
+Call, text, or email for direct support.
+Get responsive, ongoing help from the person who knows your project inside and out.

 ### 4. Affordable Monthly Pricing
 With no agency overhead, you get top-tier work without the shocking price tag.
 Simple, transparent monthly pricing with no long-term contracts.